LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

 can replace the old `const std::map<unsigned short, std::vector<sim::IDE>>& channelIDEs = simch.TDCIDEMap();`.
 Likewise, the declaration of iterators should be fixed, best again using `auto` (who wants to type those 70 characters anyway?).\
 **Contact**: Brian Rebel

-Repackaging of data products and adoption of ROOT 6(#Repackaging-of-data-products-and-adoption-of-ROOT-6) {.wiki-class-count}
+Repackaging of data products and adoption of ROOT 6
 ------------------------------------------------------------------------------------------------------------

 **When was committed**: [v06\_00\_01](ReleaseNotes060001) (also [v06\_00\_00](ReleaseNotes060000))\